friday27/backend-dev/aws/aws_note.md

 * Default: 1000 per region (429 - TooManyRequestException)

 * Reserved Concurrency can be set for critical functions which guarantees the number of concurrent executions are always available to the function (It would also be the maximum concurrent executions of the function)

+### Lambda and VPCs (Virtual Private Cloud)

+* Lambda needs the following VPC configuration information so that it can connect to the VPC:
+  * private subnet ID (where your resources are located)
+  * security group ID

 -----